IMF says Brazil might have to raise rates as recovery takes hold

 The Brazilian central bank cut rates to a record-low 7.25 percent on Wednesday and analysts and officials are divided over whether hikes will be needed next year.

-The IMF expects growth to bounce back in 2013 and reach 4 percent, while inflation is forecast at 5.1 percent in 2013, above the 4.5 percent center of the central bank's target range.
+The IMF expects growth to bounce back in 2013 and reach 4 percent, while inflation is forecast at 5.1 percent in 2013, above the 4.5 percent centre of the central bank's target range.

 "As the recovery strengthens, timely unwinding of policy stimulus may be required to anchor inflation expectations more firmly in some countries (e.g., Brazil and Uruguay)," the IMF said in its latest regional report on Latin America.